AnshPhirani/AudioRecorder/README.md

 The app goes straight to the point, it contains no fancy features that you won't use.
 Just you and the voice recorder.
 It shows the current sound volume on a nice visualization that you can have a lot of fun with.
 Provides a really intuitive and clean user interface, not much can go wrong there.

 Contains no ads or unnecessary permissions.
-It is fully opensource, provides customizable colors.
+It is fully opensource.

-This app is just one piece of a bigger series of apps.
-You can find the rest of them at
 <hr/>

 <p align="center">